Candidates' experience vs personality: Many recruiters’ dilemma and what to do about it

 Why should you hire for personality?

 These are three important reasons why recruiters should consider giving greater weight to the personality principle:

 - Skills can be learned

 Fundamentally, skills can be acquired, talents and abilities can be developed, and experience can be gained.
 However, it is more challenging, and sometimes, impossible, for people to change their personalities.
 Personalities are ingrained and hiring a very skillful applicant with a negative personality or attitude to work is an arduous activity to overturn.
 Meanwhile, a new and sharp employee who is enthusiastic and eager to learn can be competently trained on the job, and employers can still reap the advantages of their affirmative personal traits and outstanding work ethics to build a strong working foundation and relationship.

-A happy and strong team plays a monumental part in customer satisfaction and busines success.
+A happy and strong team plays a monumental part in customer satisfaction and business success.
 Whilst highly-experienced candidates may maximize business processes, the results may be short-term.
-On the other hand, employees who have a higher level of passion and receptiveness can optimize the company’s corporate culture and values and deliver a friendly and professional service, leading to an improved branding and reputation in the long-term.
-Ultimately, organizations must establish a good foundation of employees who have the intelligence, drive and dedication to execute their jobs effectively and surpass managers‘ expectations.
+On the other hand, employees who have a higher level of passion and receptiveness can optimize the company’s corporate culture and values and deliver a friendly and professional service, leading to improved branding and reputation in the long term.
+Ultimately, organizations must establish a good foundation of employees who have the intelligence, drive, and dedication to execute their jobs effectively and surpass managers‘ expectations.
 These skills are harder to learn than most technical skills and employees can still fail if they do not bear the most valuable intangible personality traits.

 When should you hire for skills?